Mossy woodland trail in Galloway Forest Park, South West Scotland, surrounded by tall pine trees and soft green light

 Is South West Scotland good for outdoor adventures?

 Yes.
-As well as walking, the region offers cycling, kayaking, wildlife watching, and stargazing in the Dark Sky Park.
+Alongside walking, the region offers cycling, kayaking, wildlife watching, and world-class stargazing within the Dark Sky Park.

 When is the best time to visit South West Scotland?

-Late spring to early autumn offers the best walking conditions, with long days in May and June and rich colours in autumn.
+Late spring to early autumn offers the best walking conditions, with long days in May and June and rich colour in the autumn months.

 Can I book a walking holiday in South West Scotland?